 The Security Target requires the TOE to implement the Chip Authentication defined in [7] and the Active Authentication described in [6].
 Both protocols provide evidence of the MRTD's chip authenticity where the Chip Authentication prevents data traces described in [1], informative appendix 7, A7.3.3.
-The Chip Authentication is provided by the following steps: (i) the Inspection System communicates by means of Secure Messaging established by Basic Access Control, (ii) the Inspection System reads and verifies by means of the Passive Authentication the authenticity of the MRTD's Chip Authentication Public Key using the Document Security Object, (iii) the Inspection System generates a ephemeral key pair, (iv) the TOE and the Inspection System agree on two session keys for Secure Messaging in ENC_MAC mode according to the Diffie-Hellman Primitive and (v) the Inspection System verifies by means of received Message Authentication Codes whether the MRTD's chip Authentication Private Key corresponding to the Chip Authentication Public Key used for derivation Private Key corresponding to the Chip Authentication Public Key used for derivation of the session keys).
+The Chip Authentication is provided by the following steps: (i) the Inspection System communicates by means of Secure Messaging established by Basic Access Control, (ii) the Inspection System reads and verifies by means of the Passive Authentication the authenticity of the MRTD's Chip Authentication Public Key using the Document Security Object, (iii) the Inspection System generates a ephemeral key pair, (iv) the TOE and the Inspection System agree on two session keys for Secure Messaging in ENC_MAC mode according to the Diffie-Hellman Primitive and (v) the Inspection System verifies by means of received Message Authentication Codes whether the MRTD's chip was able or not to run this protocol properly (i.e. the TOE proves to be in possession of the Chip Authentication Private Key corresponding to the Chip Authentication Public Key used for derivation of the session keys).
 The Chip Authentication requires collaboration of the TOE and the TOE environment.